hendoxc/hendoxc/README.md

 - 👋 Hi, I’m @hendoxc
-- 👀 I’m interested in Data intensive applications & Going to the gym
+- 👀 I’m interested in data intensive applications & Going to the gym
 - 🌱 I’m currently learning how to slow down time
 <!---
 hendoxc/hendoxc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.